spyder-ide/spyder-docs/doc/onlinehelp.rst

 |

-You can view and re-run previous searches with the drop-down menu or the :kbd:`Down Arrow` key in the :guilabel:`Module or package field`.
+You can view and re-run previous searches from the drop-down menu in the :guilabel:`Package field`.

 .. image:: images/online_help/online-help-history.png
    :alt: Spyder Online Help pane showing previous searches

 |

-You can use the zoom in/out buttons (:guilabel:`-` and :guilabel:`+`, top right), to change the font size to suit your preferences.
+You can use the zoom in/out buttons (:guilabel:`-` and :guilabel:`+`, top right) to change the font size to suit your preferences.

 .. image:: images/online_help/online-help-zoom.gif
    :alt: Spyder Online Help pane showing changing the font

 |

-Finally, to cancel searching or page loading, click the stop button (red :guilabel:`X`, top right) and to reload the help content you're seeing to the most current version on disk (such as when you change your package's documentation), hit the refresh button (circular arrows, top right).
+To cancel searching or page loading, click the stop button (red :guilabel:`X`, top right), and to reload the page (such as when you change your own package's documentation), press the refresh button (circular arrow, top right).

 .. image:: images/online_help/online-help-refresh.gif
    :alt: Spyder Online Help pane showing refreshing pane when updating docs